 The Preventing School Failure (PSF) project highlights the link between school failure and inclusive policies.
 It particularly aims to examine the evidence to suggest that inclusive education policies have the potential to prevent school failure – both in relation to individuals and the overall system.

-The Changing Role of Specialist Provision in Supporting Inclusive Education (CROSP) project will focus on the re-organisation of specialist, separate provision and the perceived shift in the role of such provision to support the right to inclusive education for all learners.
+The Changing Role of Specialist Provision in Supporting Inclusive Education (CROSP) activity focused on the re-organisation of specialist, separate provision and the perceived shift in the role of such provision to support the right to inclusive education for all learners.

 The Supporting Inclusive School Leadership (SISL) project considers leadership for inclusion aimed at addressing inequality to building community and full participation.
 It focuses on valued outcomes for all learners, including those most vulnerable to exclusion.